Candlestick Pattern

 Frequently Asked Questions

-What is the difference between a pin bar and a hammer?
+What's the difference between a pin bar and a rejection wick?

 Start Tracking Your Patterns